05.02.25

-This message — or a variation like “SIM not found” or “SIM not available” — indicates your phone can’t detect or communicate with its SIM card, which is crucial for any cellular functionality.
+When your phone says "no SIM card" — or a variation like “SIM card not found” or “SIM not available” — that means your phone can’t detect or communicate with its SIM card, which is necessary for cellular service.
+Reasons can include:

 You’ll need to troubleshoot what’s going on.

-TextNow Tip: A SIM card or phone that suddenly stops working could be a sign you've fallen victim to a SIM swap scam.
-Learn more about SIM swaps, including what steps to take.
+Definitely don't ignore it, because a SIM or phone that suddenly stops working could be a sign you've fallen victim to a SIM swap scam.

 Often, a simple action or two can resolve “SIM not found” problems.